Mets–Yankees rivalry

-The Mets–Yankees rivalry refers to the latest incarnation of the Subway Series, which is the interleague rivalry between New York City's Major League Baseball (MLB) teams: the New York Mets and the New York Yankees.
+The Mets–Yankees rivalry is the interleague rivalry between New York City's Major League Baseball (MLB) teams: the New York Mets and the New York Yankees.
 The Mets are a member club of MLB's National League (NL) East division, and the Yankees are a member club of MLB's American League (AL) East division.
+It is the latest in the Subway Series of rivalries between New York-based teams.
+Historically, the Yankees have often been portrayed as the heel in the rivalry, whereas the Mets have garnered a long-standing reputation as the underdog faces, most notably during media coverage of the 2000 World Series.